Chart Color Schemes

 The level of cultural diversity witnessed in Earlville was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Earlville's cultural diversity was above average, with 24.0% of its population born overseas and 16.2% speaking a language other than English at home.
-Christianity was the predominant religion in Earlville, accounting for 55.3%.
-Judaism, however, was overrepresented at 0.2%, compared to 0.1% across Rest of Qld.
+Christianity was the predominant religion in Earlville, accounting for 55.3% of the population.
+Notably, Judaism comprised 0.2% of Earlville's population, higher than the Rest of Qld average of 0.1%.

 Frequently Asked Questions - Diversity